India eases FDI rules for construction sector

 NEW DELHI India has eased foreign direct investment rules for the construction sector, the government said on Wednesday, in an effort to attract more money into the country to build new hotels, housing and townships.

-Under the new rules, foreign investment is now allowed in projects with a minimum built area of 20,000 square meters, down from a previous 50,000 threshold.
-The minimum capital investment by foreign companies has also been halved to $5 million, the government said in a statement.
+Under the new rules, foreign investment is now allowed in projects with a minimum built area of 20,000 square metres, down from a previous 50,000 threshold.
+The minimum capital investment by foreign companies has also been halved to $5 million (3.19 million pounds), the government said in a statement.

 Prime Minister Narendra Modi has a vision to create 100 new "smart cities" by 2020, and to make that a reality foreign capital is likely to play a part.